mapbox/mapbox-gl-native/platform/ios/INSTALL.md

 # Integrating custom builds of the Mapbox iOS SDK into your application

 This document explains how to build a development version of Mapbox iOS SDK for use in your own Cocoa Touch application.
+To use a production-ready version of the SDK, see the [Mapbox iOS SDK installation page](https://www.mapbox.com/install/ios/).

 ### Requirements